zluuba/brain-games/README.md

 ### Welcome to the Brain Games
-This project includes five math games: "Parity Check", "Calculator", "Greatest Common Divisor", "Arithmetic Progression" and "Is it a Simple Number?".
+"Brain Games" includes five math games: "Parity Check", "Calculator", "Greatest Common Divisor", "Arithmetic Progression" and "Is it a Simple Number?". <br />
+This is the first project created as part of Python learning.
 All games are started and played using the terminal. <br />
 [Readme на русском языке >>](https://github.com/zluuba/python-project-49#%D0%B8%D0%B3%D1%80%D1%8B-%D1%80%D0%B0%D0%B7%D1%83%D0%BC%D0%B0)